lexy-ai/lexy/README.md

 ### Run the Dashboard

-Lexy comes with a built in dashboard to visualize their pipelines as they are running. see [the dashboard README](./dashboard/README.md) for more details.
+Lexy comes with a built in dashboard to visualize pipelines.
+See [the dashboard README](./dashboard/README.md) for more details.

 To start the dashboard, run: